 Cricket is a favourite sport in the country.
 The Daren Sammy Cricket Ground hosts international cricket tournaments for the West Indies.

 Daren Sammy was the first Saint Lucian cricketer to represent the West Indies, in 2007.
-He is captain of The Windward Islands cricket team.
+He is the captain of The Windward Islands cricket team.

 The ARC race